sailfish-team/sailfish/doc/performance.rst

 optimization, watch out for degraded precision (always run regression tests of our simulation) and increased register usage.

+Minimizing CPU usage
+^^^^^^^^^^^^^^^^^^^^
+If you care about the CPU time used for running Sailfish simulations, use ``--cuda-sched-yield`` and ``--cuda-minimize-cpu-usage`` to improve the default settings at a slight performance cost.
+The first option makes the CUDA threads yield to other ones when waiting for GPU, which can improve performance of CPU code in high load situations.
+The second option instructs CUDA to use blocking synchronization.
+This will decrease performance of the GPU simulation by increasing latency of host synchronization operations.
+The CPU usage decrease will be larger for bigger simulation domains and more complex models -- the longer a step of the simulation takes, the lower the CPU usage.

 NVIDIA Fermi cards
 ------------------
 Fermi devices are based on a new GPU architecture and can benefit from additional optimizations.